cozy/cozy-fixtures/README.md

 # Cozy-fixtures
-This tool will help you data fixtures for your Cozy development.
+Manage easily the data fixtures for your Cozy developments!

 # Usage